-- the views of children and, where appropriate, young people, parents and carers - the behaviour of that individual and any impact that their presence in the vicinity has on the experiences and safety of children and young people.
+- the views of children and, where appropriate, young people, parents and carers - the behaviour of that individual and any impact that their presence in the vicinity has on the experiences and safety of children and young people

-Inspectors should test how well staff would deal with a safeguarding concern relating to a third-party resident should it arise and how they monitor the situation and implement safeguarding procedures.
+Inspectors should test how well staff would deal with a safeguarding concern relating to a third-party resident should it arise and how they would monitor the situation and implement safeguarding procedures.

-If an inspector is concerned about the arrangements in a provision or setting and is unclear what to do, they should consult a more senior officer within Ofsted or their regional duty desk.
+If an inspector is concerned about the arrangements and is unclear what to do, they should consult a more senior officer within Ofsted or their regional duty desk.

-All aspects of the assessment of risk posed by any individual living on the premises or having access to children and young people must be fully recorded on the relevant electronic recording system (for example, EEG or Cygnum).
+All aspects of the assessment of risk posed by any individual living on the premises or having access to children and young people must be recorded on Ofsted's relevant electronic recording system.
 When actions need to be taken, this should be in line with the relevant compliance handbook in regulated settings and, for non-regulated settings, in line with Ofsted's safeguarding policy and guidance.
 Recording must be sufficiently robust to form an audit trail for scrutiny later.
-The records should show clearly the discussion with the provider about how the risks of either current or future residents were or will be conducted, but such records should not name any individual.
+The records should show clearly the discussion with the provider about how the risks of either current or future residents were or will be carried out, but should not name any individual.